 Trichotillomania (TTM) is categorized as an Impulse Control Disorder.
 TTM is the recurrent pulling out of one’s own hair, often resulting in noticeable hair loss.
-Individuals with TTM typically pull from their scalp, eyebrows, or eyelashes; less common areas for pulling include the pubic area, arms, legs, and chest.
+Individuals with TTM typically pull from their scalp, eyebrows, or eyelashes; less common areas for pulling include or the pubic area, arms, legs, and chest.
 TTM is characterized by a feeling of tension prior to the hair pulling and sustained tension if the urge to pull is resisted.
 Some individuals also experience an itch-like sensation prior to the hair pulling.
 After the hair is pulled, the individual experiences a feeling of relief, gratification, or pleasure.
-Hair pulling may occur both during times of stress or when the individual is relaxed.
+Hair pulling may occur both during times of stress or when the individual is relaxed or bored.
 Likewise, the behavior may occur continuously throughout the day or during specified times.
 Hair pulling may be accompanied by chewing the hair roots, running the hair through the teeth, or eating the hairs.
 TTM occurs in approximately 0.6% of the population (about 1 in 200 people) and is experienced more often by females than males in adulthood.